Researchers Detect A Mysterious Flash Of X-Rays From A Faraway Galaxy

 Your point being?

 The universe is expanding...Re:When did it happen?
-(Score:2)
+(Score:5, Interesting)

 X-rays, of course, are a form of electromagnetic radiation (as is light), and travel at the speed of light